Good Food

 Store Properly: Help your fruits and veggies last longer by storing them correctly.
 Set your refrigerator’s vegetable crisper to high humidity and fruit crisper to low.

-Prepare Ahead: Choose recipes you can make and freeze.
-This not only saves time but also ensures you have tasty meals ready to go, reducing the temptation to order takeout.
+Prepare Ahead: Choose recipes you can make ahead and freeze.
+This ensures you have a meal ready to go when time is limited.
+No need to order takeout!

-Self-Serve: Serve meals family-style so everyone can take what they want.
+Self-Serve: Serve meals family-style where everyone can take what they want.
 This reduces the chances of over-portioning and wasting food.

-Freeze Leftovers: Bread, soups, stews, casseroles and chili all freeze well.
-These comforting dishes are perfect for those cold winter nights.
+Freeze Leftovers: Bread, soups, stews, casseroles and chili all freeze well to be eaten at a later time.

-Discover more tips and tools below for saving time, money and food.
+Discover more food saving tips and tools below.

 Loving Leftovers — A great way to save time and money